MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Silicone Rupture

-Since silicone gel is much thicker than saline, this gel often does not leak into the body and will stay inside or near the implant surrounding scar tissue.
-Therefore, silicon ruptures are also referred to as silent ruptures because they often go unnoticed.
+Since silicone gel is much thicker than saline, it is less likely to leak into the body, staying inside or near the implant.
+Therefore, silicone ruptures are also referred to as silent ruptures because they often go unnoticed.
 Most patients do not experience symptoms from silicone ruptures.
 However, it can still occur and includes:

 • Decreased breast size